TIY-LR-FEE-2015-Fall/gitbook/week-11/day-1/index.md

 ## Standups

 * Jeremy
-  - Going Well:
+  - Going Well: Reducing some stress
-  - Needs Work:
+  - Needs Work: Finishing up surf & paddle (Overlay photos) and recipe card
-  - Learned:
+  - Learned: How Ember is Setup and Understanding
-  - Share From The Field:
+  - Share From The Field: Too much ham
 * David
-  - Going Well:
+  - Going Well: Was able to review past assignments
-  - Needs Work:
+  - Needs Work: Recipe Card (just time)
-  - Learned:
+  - Learned: Acceptance testing is making more sense
-  - Share From The Field:
+  - Share From The Field: Jaguars still are terrible
 * Brandi
-  - Going Well:
+  - Going Well: Most assignments are caught up
-  - Needs Work:
+  - Needs Work: Recipe Card (knowing what to write in the tests)
-  - Learned:
+  - Learned: We've done ALOT
-  - Share From The Field:
+  - Share From The Field: Dogs are GREAT!
 * Chancey
-  - Going Well:
+  - Going Well: Starting to figure out routes in Ember
-  - Needs Work:
+  - Needs Work: Testing
-  - Learned:
-  - Share From The Field:
+  - Share From The Field: Sold the XBOX!
 * Ryan
-  - Going Well:
+  - Going Well: Intro to Driven API
-  - Needs Work:
+  - Needs Work: API Kit and Server Side Testing
-  - Learned:
+  - Learned: Ember.Object.create
-  - Share From The Field:
+  - Share From The Field: Walker is in ATL 😬, Fire Alarm

+## Needs Review (or Broken Links)

+- SASS stuff
+- Layout

 ## Screencasts